sairam-ravula/emailService/README.md

 User is created by giving the below details : name, email, gender

+User will get a email notification once account is created

 ### 2. update User
 /api/v1/users/update/:id

 User is updated by giving the below details : email and/or gender

+User will get a email notification once account is updated

 ### 3. delete User
 /api/v1/users/delete/:id

 User is deleted by giving the user id as request param.

+User will get a email notification once account is deleted.

 ### 4. get All Users
 /api/v1/users/all